Jayasuriya-R/Jayasuriya-R/README.md

 ---

-## 🤪 Fun Fact
+## 😎 Fun Fact
-I may not debug my code as fast as I'd like,
-but I sure can debug a pizza order 🍕😅📱 Mobile-first responsive design

-⚡ Fast & scalable architecture
+I may struggle with media queries, but I never struggle with pizza queries 🍕📱

 ---